 The right of appeal is also granted to third parties if the FCO decision directly and individually affects their competition interests.
 A further prerequisite is that such third parties must have been party to the FCO proceedings.
 This requires that they have at least applied to the FCO to be admitted as interveners and complied with all procedural requirements in this regard.

 The latest German Competition Law Reform (GWB-Digitalisierungsgesetz) came into force on 19 January 2021.
-The amendments set out above re-focused German merger control rules in light of the very high number of unproblematic notifications, the increasing number of filings submitted to the FCO, as well as the many competitively relevant transactions that are not within the scope of merger control in Germany.
+The amendments re-focused German merger control rules in light of the very high number of unproblematic notifications, the increasing number of filings submitted to the FCO, as well as the many competitively relevant transactions that are not within the scope of merger control in Germany.

 The second domestic turnover threshold was increased from EUR5 million to EUR17.5 million and the de minimis threshold was increased from EUR15 million to EUR20 million.
 The reform introduced a new filing obligation based on a prior FCO decision and subject to specific requirements.
 The maximum duration of the Phase II review period was extended from four to five months (six months in case of remedies).
 Any additional extensions of the review period, by consent of the parties, were limited to one month only.

 The standard post-completion notice to the FCO following clearance of a transaction was abolished.
 Further, companies are now able to calculate their turnover based on internationally recognised accounting standards such as IFRS.
 In addition, submitting filings electronically has been simplified.